Halisygn/Capstone-Project-2/README.md

 # Data
 I used the dataset of Chest X-Ray Images (Pneumonia) from kaggle.
 It is https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia.
-Dataset includes three folders which are test, train, val.
+The Dataset includes three folders which are test, train, val.
 In addition, each folder includes two sub folders which are ‘normal’ and ‘pneumonia’.

 # Model
 I built a CNN(convolutional neural network) model.